acomas1/codeplug-merger/README.md

 -  Next rename the files you want to merge and move them to the directory where you have installed the .py files
 - Generic syntax:
     - Xxx_merge.py file1.csv file2.csv optional_output_filename.csv
+- Import the output_filename.csv to the .rtf codeplug you want to update with the merged information

 ## Installation instruction
 Go to the directory you have the channel_merge.py and your csv files